GraysonMMartin/GraysonMMartin.github.io/_projects/cs1840_project.md

     </div>
 </div>
 <div class="caption">
-Number of collisions at each initialization distance (50 trials).
+Figure 5: Number of collisions at each initialization distance (50 trials).
 </div>

-The quadruped learned the jump but often jumped too early at larger radii, landing before the obstacle arrived (Figure 6).
-Future work should encourage timed jumps.
+Why does the performance at longer radii leave much to be desired?
+Firstly, consider Figure 6, which demonstrates the quadruped jumping motion.
+We observed that the quadruped clearly learns how to jump – by settling into an athletic stance, propagating upwards from that stance, and landing decently well on its feet.
+It even learns how to jump over an obstacle it perceives, as demonstrated by its avoidance of all but three obstacles at a radius of 3 quadruped lengths.
+However, it is not clear that the quadruped has learned how to properly time its jump.
+It tends to jump as soon as it has perceived an obstacle, but at longer radii, this can result in a jump and a landing before the obstacle even arrives at the quadruped's position, resulting in a collision.
+Therefore, in future training, it would be important to encourage patience: the quadruped should gauge the speed of the obstacle such that it jumps only when the obstacle is sufficiently close to be cleared in a single jump.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">